Desipramine Hydrochloride

 Elderly

-Use with caution because of the greater incidence of renal function impairment in elderly patients.
+Use with caution because of the greater incidence of renal impairment in elderly patients; lower dosages are recommended.

 Special Risk Patients

-Use drug with caution in patients with history of seizures, urinary retention, urethral or ureteral spasm, angle-closure glaucoma, increased intraocular pressure, or CV disorders; in patients receiving thyroid medication; and in patients who have hepatic or renal function impairment, schizophrenia, or paranoia.
+Use drug with caution in patients with history of seizures, urinary retention, and glaucoma, and in patients with thyroid disease or patients receiving thyroid medication.

 Elective surgery